Free agent pass rusher Ziggy Ansah visiting Seahawks, report says

 Ansah would project as a more direct replacement for Clark playing right defensive end.

-The Seahawks also are hoping for progress from the likes of 2018 draft picks Rasheem Green and Jacob Green to help out the pass rush.
+The Seahawks also are hoping for progress from the likes of 2018 draft picks Rasheem Green and Jacob Martin to help out the pass rush.
 But the pursuit of Ansah makes clear they are not done adding to that spot.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.